Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Preliminaries

 We will now recall the classification of categories of noncrossing set partitions due to Banica, Speicher \cite{BS09} and Weber \cite{We13}.
 These categories describe the representation theory of the \emph{free} easy quantum groups in the setting of Banica and Speicher and there are exactly seven of them.
 For details on this and the exact relationship between categories of partitions and compact quantum groups, we refer the reader to \cite{BS09} \cite{We13}.

-\begin{theorem}[\cite{BS09},\cite{We13}] There are exactly seven categories of noncrossing partitions, namely \begin{enumerate} \item The category $\cC_{S^+} = \mathrm{NC}$ of all noncrossing partitions, corresponding to the quantum permutation groups $S_N^+$; \item The category $\cC_{O^+} = \mathrm{NC}_2$ of all noncrossing pair partitions, corresponding to the free orthogonal groups $O_N^+$; \item The category $\cC_{B^+}$ of all noncrossing partitions with blocks of size one or two, corresponding to the bistochastic quantum groups $B_N^+$; \item The category $\cC_{H^+}$ of all noncrossing partitions with blocks of even size, corresponding to the hyperoctahedral quantum groups $H_N^+$; \item The category $\cC_{S'^{+}}$ of all noncrossing partitions with an even number of blocks of odd size, corresponding to the modified quantum permutation groups $S_N'^{+}$; \item The category $\cC_{B'^{+}}$ of all noncrossing partitions with an even number of blocks of size one and an arbitrary number of blocks of size two, corresponding to the modified bistochastic quantum groups $B_N'^{+}$; \item The category $\cC_{B^{\#+}}$ of all noncrossing partitions with boundary points labelled by alternating symbols $a,b$ with an even number of blocks of size one and an arbitrary number of blocks of size two connecting one $a$ to one $b$.
+\begin{theorem}[\cite{BS09},\cite{We13}] There are exactly seven categories of noncrossing partitions, namely \begin{enumerate} \item The category $\cC_{S^+} = \mathrm{NC}$ of all noncrossing partitions, corresponding to the quantum permutation groups $S_N^+$; \item The category $\cC_{O^+} = \mathrm{NC}_2$ of all noncrossing pair partitions, corresponding to the free orthogonal groups $O_N^+$; \item The category $\cC_{B^+}$ of all noncrossing partitions with blocks of size one or two, corresponding to the bistochastic quantum groups $B_N^+$; \item The category $\cC_{H^+}$ of all noncrossing partitions with blocks of even size, corresponding to the hyperoctahedral quantum groups $H_N^+$; \item The category $\cC_{S'^{+}}$ of all noncrossing partitions with an even number of blocks of odd size, corresponding to the modified quantum permutation groups $S_N'^{+}$; \item The category $\cC_{B'^{+}}$ of all noncrossing partitions with an even number of blocks of size one and an arbitrary number of blocks of size two, corresponding to the modified bistochastic quantum groups $B_N'^{+}$; \item The category $\cC_{B^{\#+}}$ of all noncrossing partitions with boundary points labelled by alternating symbols $a,b$ with an even number of blocks of size one and an arbitrary number of blocks of size two.
+Each block of size two has to connect a point labelled $a$ to a point labelled $b$.
 This category corresponds to the freely modified bistochastic quantum groups $B_N^{\#+}$. \end{enumerate} \end{theorem}